rikulo/uxl/README.md

 #Rikulo UXL

-[Rikulo UXL](http://rikulo.org) (User-interface eXtensible language) is a markup language allowing developers to define user-interfaces in XML in a similar manner to authoring HTML and XML pages.
+[Rikulo UXL](http://rikulo.org) (User-interface eXtensible language) is a markup language for describing applications' user interfaces.
+UXL is a simple variant of XML.
+It allows you to define user interfaces in a similar manner to authoring HTML and XML pages.

 * [Home](http://rikulo.org)
 * [UXL Documentation](http://docs.rikulo.org/rikulo/latest/UXL)